Natasha Mhatre: Education

-Mhatre earned her Bachelor of Science from Mumbai University in 1999, and her Master of Science and Doctorate from the Indian Institute of Science in 2002 and 2008, respectively.
+Mhatre earned her Bachelor of Science from Mumbai University in 1999, and her Master of Science and doctorate from the Indian Institute of Science in 2002 and 2008, respectively.

 Research

 Mhatre's work has covered insect communication and biomechanics.
-Some of her research has been focused on Black Widow spiders, and she has been called a "Tree cricket Expert".
-Her work has had applications beyond spiders and insects to Tuvan throat singers, where she collaborated with a group to investigate how unique sounds were produced.
+Some of her research has been focused on Black Widow spiders, and she has been called a "Tree cricket expert".
+Her work has had applications beyond spiders and insects to Tuvan throat singers, where she collaborated with a group to investigate how these unique sounds were produced.

 Mhatre holds an NSERC Canada Research Chair, and was a recipient of the Marie Curie Fellowship to support her post doctoral research.

-The Otomi tree cricket Oecanthus mhatreae was named in her.
+The Otomi tree cricket Oecanthus mhatreae was named after her.